SEIDOAB-DACC/L09_GoodFriends/readme-clr.txt

    Without debugger: Opeb a Terminal in folder AppGoodFriendsWebApi run: dotnet run -lp https

-4. Use Azure Data Studio to execute SQL script DbContext/SqlScripts/initDatabase.sql

-5. Use endpoint Admin->Seed to seed the database
+4. Use endpoint Admin->Seed to seed the database